About the Fund

 - Promote needs-based assistance in accordance with humanitarian principles.

-- Improve the relevance and coherence of humanitarian response by strategically funding assessed humanitarian action as identified in the CHAP process.
+- Improve the relevance and coherence of humanitarian response by strategically funding assessed humanitarian action as identified in the HRP process.

 - Strengthen coordination and leadership, primarily through the cluster system and function of the HC.